mmuratarat/mmuratarat.github.io/_pages/faq.md

 The size of these steps is called the learning rate.
 With a high learning rate we can cover more ground each step, but we risk overshooting the lowest point since the slope of the hill is constantly changing.
 With a very low learning rate, we can confidently move in the direction of the negative gradient since we are recalculating it so frequently.
 A low learning rate is more precise, but calculating the gradient is time-consuming, so it will take us a very long time to get to the bottom.

 #### What is backpropagation?

+The magic of deep neural networks lies in finding the set of weights for each layer that results in the most accurate predictions.
+The process of finding these weights is what we mean by _training_ the network.

+During the training process, batches of data are passed through the network and the output is compared to the ground truth.
+The error in the prediction is then propagated backward through the network, adjusting each set of weights a small amount in the direction that improves the prediction most significantly.
+This process is appropriately called backpropagation.
+Gradually each unit becomes skilled at identifying a particular feature that ultimately helpt the network to make better predictions.

 #### What is Early Stopping?
 It is a regularization technique that stops the training process as soon as the validation loss reaches a plateau or starts to increase.